 In this example, we have a list of words, and we want to find the shortest word in the list.
 We pass the len function as the key argument to the min() function, which tells the function to use the length of each word as the criterion for finding the minimum value.
 The function returns the shortest word, which is ‘kiwi’

-Q2: What happens if there are multiple minimum values in an iterable passed to the min function?
+Q1: What happens if the iterable passed to the min function is empty?

-Q5: Can the min function be used with non-numeric types?
+Q2: Can the min function compare elements of different types?